 - Assess your own power bases and develop your own strategy for building and exercising power and influence ethically and responsibly.

-This course relies on a mix of traditional case studies, biographical case studies of historical figures, exercises/simulations, films, and guest visits.
-The exposure to the development and use of power in many different social settings and at various points in history allows a comprehensive analysis of power in action.
+The course relies upon a mix of traditional case studies, biographical case studies of historical figures, exercises and simulations, films and guest visits.
+The exposure to the development and use of power in many different social settings and at various points in history allows for a comprehensive analysis of power in action.

 This seminar is offered as part of the Executive MPA programme and in the open enrolment programme.